An Art Critic Was Mocking A $20,000 Work She Didn't Like — Then It Shattered

 ▶ #AvelinaLésper explica incidente con obra en #ZonaMaco https://t.co/a1yk1LKeS5 pic.twitter.com/X3zM0d0XVA— Milenio.com (@Milenio) February 9, 2020

-But Lésper told the newspaper Milenio that as she moved the can near the artwork, it had shattered suddenly, "as if the pieces had heard my commentary."
+But Lésper told the newspaper Milenio that as she moved the can near the artwork, it shattered suddenly, "as if the pieces had heard my commentary."
 It could have happened to anyone, she says, including a collector or museum.

 Acompañe visita guiada de Avelina Lésper a la Feria de Arte Maco en CDMX.
 Lamentablemente al acercarse a una obra de Gabriel Rico, el vidrio que sostenía objetos explotó.
 Avelina no la tocó, un vidrio demasiado delgado y su débil estructura ocasionaron el incidente. pic.twitter.com/0ilI7GAeEt— Pavel ÉGÜEZ (@paveleguez) February 9, 2020

-The artist Pavel Égüez says he was with Lésper at the time, and that her account is accurate — that the glass was too thin and had exploded suddenly.
+The artist Pavel Égüez says he was with Lésper at the time and that her account is accurate — that the glass was too thin and had exploded suddenly.

-Avelina is reportedly well-known for her antipathy for contemporary art.
+Lésper is reportedly well-known for her antipathy for contemporary art.
 But she says she's sorry about what happened to the work.
 "I didn't do it intentionally.
-I didn't destroy it, I didn't hurt it, I didn't touch it."
+I didn't destroy it.
+I didn't hurt it.
+I didn't touch it."

 Following the collapse, Lésper met with someone from the gallery and offered to replace the glass.
 The gallerist then informed her that Rico's piece is worth $20,000.